Uthred The Viking

 One of the man jumped into the water and tried to make his escape.
 The others tried to fight but they stood no chance.
 I boarded the boat along with Halfdan, my oldest friend; we had known each other all of our eighteen years.
 I dispatched three of the men with ease and Halfdan made short work of the other two.
 They were not fighters and had no weapons as such.

-There was little of value on the boat, but it would be useful in the future so we towed it behind us as our sails led us south.
+There was little of value on the boat, apart from a hold full of fresh fish, but it would be useful in the future so we towed it behind us as our sails led us south.

 As the wind propelled us over the choppy sea, I looked down over the crew.
 Most of the men were well known to me, a few were picked for their strength on the oars.
 Vegoff the shipmaster had been steering ships in my father’s fleet for many years; he was by far the oldest of the crew.
 Vegoff had many talents; he was a fine shipmaster and warrior.
 He was a well-practiced healer and a great armourer.
 I was sure he was made my shipmaster as much to protect me and guide me as he was to work for me.